Victor-Guerrero-Devs/programming-books/refactoring-ui/03-layout-&-spacing/README.md

   faster than elements that are already fairly small — the difference between small elements and large elements should be less extreme at small screen sizes.

+## Ambigious sizing

+- has to do with law of attraction
+- elements that are in a group should be spaced closer together and spaced farther away from other groups